What you need to know about the Novavax

 Adverse reactions

-In a clinical trial, among participants 18 through 64 years of age (N=15,884), solicited adverse reactions (ARs) following administration of the first dose of the Novavax COVID-19 vaccine were injection site pain/tenderness (60.5%), fatigue/malaise (30.8%), headache (26.2%), muscle pain (24.1%), joint pain (7.9%), nausea or vomiting (6.7%), injection site redness (1.0%), injection site swelling (0.9%), and fever (0.4%).
-Solicited ARs following administration of the second dose (N=15,148) were injection site pain/tenderness (80.8%), fatigue/malaise (58.3%), headache (47.1%), muscle pain (50.7%), joint pain (23.4%), nausea or vomiting (12.0%), injection site redness (6.9%), injection site swelling (6.2%), and fever (6.2%).1
+In a clinical trial, among participants 18 through 64 years of age (n=15,884), solicited adverse reactions (ARs) of any grade following administration of the first dose of the Novavax COVID-19 vaccine were injection site pain/tenderness (60.5%), fatigue/malaise (30.8%), headache (26.2%), muscle pain (24.1%), joint pain (7.9%), nausea or vomiting (6.7%), injection site redness (1.0%), injection site swelling (0.9%), and fever (0.4%).
+Solicited ARs following administration of the second dose (n=15,148) were injection site pain/tenderness (80.8%), fatigue/malaise (58.3%), headache (47.1%), muscle pain (50.7%), joint pain (23.4%), nausea or vomiting (12.0%), injection site redness (6.9%), injection site swelling (6.2%), and fever (6.2%).1

-In participants 65 years of age (N=2,241), solicited ARs following administration of the first dose of the Novavax COVID-19 vaccine were injection site pain/tenderness (37.9%), fatigue/malaise (19.7%), muscle pain (12.6%), headache (15.3%), joint pain (6.2%), nausea or vomiting (3.6%), injection site swelling (0.8%), injection site redness (0.7%), and fever (0.4%).
-Solicited ARs following administration of the second dose (N=2,048) were injection site pain/tenderness (61.4%), fatigue/malaise (34.9%), muscle pain (27.4%), headache (24.5%), joint pain (13.2%), nausea or vomiting (5.3%), injection site swelling (5.4%), injection site redness (4.8%), and fever (2.0%).1
+In participants 65 years of age (n=2,251), solicited ARs following administration of the first dose of the Novavax COVID-19 vaccine were injection site pain/tenderness (37.9%), fatigue/malaise (19.7%), muscle pain (12.6%), headache (15.3%), joint pain (6.2%), nausea or vomiting (3.6%), injection site swelling (0.8%), injection site redness (0.7%), and fever (0.4%).
+Solicited ARs following administration of the second dose (n=2,048) were injection site pain/tenderness (61.4%), fatigue/malaise (34.9%), muscle pain (27.4%), headache (24.5%), joint pain (13.2%), nausea or vomiting (5.3%), injection site swelling (5.4%), injection site redness (4.8%), and fever (2.0%).1

-In a clinical trial, among participants 12 through 17 years of age (N=1,448), solicited ARs following administration of the first dose of the Novavax COVID-19 vaccine were injection site pain/tenderness (65.3%), muscle pain (34.0%), headache (30.4%), fatigue/malaise (28.9%), nausea or vomiting (7.8%), joint pain (7.0%), injection site swelling (1.4%), injection site redness (1.0%), and fever (0.8%).
-Solicited ARs following administration of the second dose (N=1,394) were injection site pain/tenderness (75.0%), muscle pain (49.0%), headache (56.9%), fatigue/malaise (57.9%), nausea or vomiting (19.9%), joint pain (16.2%), injection site swelling (8.0%), injection site redness (7.5%), and fever (16.9%).1
+In a clinical trial, among participants 12 through 17 years of age (n=1,448), solicited ARs following administration of the first dose of the Novavax COVID-19 vaccine were injection site pain/tenderness (65.3%), muscle pain (34.0%), headache (30.4%), fatigue/malaise (28.9%), nausea or vomiting (7.8%), joint pain (7.0%), injection site swelling (1.4%), injection site redness (1.0%), and fever (0.8%).
+Solicited ARs following administration of the second dose (n=1,394) were injection site pain/tenderness (75.0%), muscle pain (49.0%), headache (56.9%), fatigue/malaise (57.9%), nausea or vomiting (19.9%), joint pain (16.2%), injection site swelling (8.0%), injection site redness (7.5%), and fever (16.9%).1

 In a clinical trial, among participants 18 years of age and older (N=238), solicited ARs following administration of a booster dose were injection site pain/tenderness (81.1%), fatigue/malaise (63.4%), muscle pain (63.0%), headache (52.9%), joint pain (30.3%), nausea or vomiting (14.7%), injection site swelling (8.4%), injection site redness (6.3%), and fever (6.3%).1